bump-sh/docs/src/_help/specification-support/openapi-support.md

 ## Webhooks support

 You can use the `webhooks` field (introduced in OpenAPI 3.1) to define the API webhook payloads.
 Please read to the [dedicated documentation page](/help/specification-support/openapi-support/webhooks/) for more information.

+### Expose your beta features (`x-beta`)

+This custom property allows you to identify some components of your documentation as beta.
+Find out more in our [dedicated section](/help/doc-beta).